 What can I do while I’m in high school if I want to pursue a career in computing?

 If you’re thinking about a career in computing, make sure you are ready for the rigors associated with any STEM field.
 This means that you should be ready to think logically and apply mathematical reasoning in all aspects of your technical area.
 Of course, a full course of study in Mathematics and Science is a must, but it is not the only area that will assist and prepare you for this endeavor.
 You should also have a diverse background, by pursuing interests in fields such as social sciences and humanities.
 Computing is closely related to human behavior, so an understanding of psychology and sociology is a must.

 Discipline, discipline, and discipline!
 Perseverance solves problems with computing systems.
 The answer rarely just pops into your head or is just sitting in front of you.
 You may have to think abstractly or try many different methods to get the answer to a particular problem.

 Why should I study computing?

 Computing is a fascinating field to get into.
 The sky is the limit!
+As is the case in fields as diverse as History, Medicine, Law, Mathematics, and Engineering, you may end up just studying or emphasizing one area as no person can be a true expert of all aspects of it.
 There is always a position in the computing field for anyone who has gained the education and skills necessary.
-Since very few people actually understand how computers work, you will always be revered, because you “know computers.”
+Since very few people actually understand how computers work, you will always be revered, because you "know" computers.